Casa Loma: History

 Most of the third floor was left unfinished, and today serves as the Regimental Museum for The Queen's Own Rifles of Canada.
-Pellatt joined the Regiment as a Rifleman and rose through the ranks to become the Commanding Officer.
-He was knighted for his dedication to the Regiment.
-Pellatt later served as the Honorary Colonel and was promoted to Major-General upon retirement.
+Pellatt joined the regiment as a rifleman and rose through the ranks to become the commanding officer.
+He was knighted for his dedication to the regiment.
+Pellatt later served as the honorary colonel and was promoted to major-general upon retirement.

 During the depression that followed the war, the City of Toronto increased Casa Loma's property taxes from $600 per year to $1,000 a month, and Pellatt, already experiencing financial difficulties, auctioned off $1.5 million in art and $250,000 in furnishings.
 Pellatt was able to enjoy life in the mansion for less than ten years, leaving in 1923.

-In the late 1920s, investors operated Casa Loma for a short time as a luxury hotel.
+In late 1920s, investors operated Casa Loma for a short time as a luxury hotel.
 During Prohibition, it became a popular nightspot for wealthy Americans.
 The Orange Blossoms, later known as Glen Gray and the Casa Loma Orchestra, played there for eight months in 1927–1928.
 Shortly thereafter, they went on a tour of North America and became a major swing era dance band.

 The city seized Casa Loma in 1924 for unpaid taxes, and for years, the building was left vacant.
 In the 1930s, CFRB broadcaster Claire Wallace spent a night at Casa Loma to gather material for a story about ghosts and supernatural phenomena, and she later broadcast an appeal to save the building from demolition.
 Her broadcast was heard by the vice-president of a local Kiwanis Club, and subsequently Casa Loma was leased in 1937 by the Kiwanis Club of West Toronto, later the Kiwanis Club of Casa Loma (KCCL), which began operating the mansion under a sole-source contract as a tourist destination.